 - Take care of minor health problems as they occur

 By bringing medications from home, travelers avoid having to purchase them at their destination.
 See Perspectives: Pharmaceutical Quality & Counterfeit Drugs later in this chapter for information about the risks associated with purchasing medications abroad.
-Even when the quality of medications is reliable, medications people are used to taking at home may be sold by different names or dosage units in other countries, presenting additional challenges.
+Even when the quality of medications is reliable, medications people are used to taking at home may be sold under different names or with different ingredients and dosage units in other countries, presenting additional challenges.

 TRAVELING WITH MEDICATIONS

 All medications should be carried in their original containers with clear labels, so the contents are easily identified.
 The patient’s name and dosing regimen should be on each container.
 Although many travelers prefer placing medications into small containers or packing them in daily-dose containers, officials at ports of entry may require proper identification of medications.

 Travelers should carry copies of all prescriptions, including their generic names and preferably translated into the local language of the destination.
 For controlled substances and injectable medications, travelers should carry a note from the prescribing clinician or from the travel clinic on letterhead stationery.
 Translating the letter into the local language of the destination and attaching this translation to the original document may prove helpful if the document is needed during the trip.
 Certain medications are not permitted in some countries.
 If there is a question about these restrictions, particularly regarding controlled substances, travelers should contact the embassy or consulate of the destination country.